Definition of NumPy zip

 Example #2

-In this example we are going to map the student data for name, roll number, city and grade they obtained and printing the result.
+In this example, we will map the student data for name, roll number, city, and grade they obtained and print the result.

 Code: